monadicus/snarkops/snops_book/user_guide/envs/TIMELINES.md

 You can spawn a cannon to fire transactions at a node.

+> [NOTE] Requires that the environment was prepared with a cannon document.

 A `name` is required.

 You can also optionally specify: